 Children are considered to be employed if they help in any business that operates for profit, whether they are paid or not.
-There are jobs children are not allowed to do such, as collect money, serve alcohol or cooking.
+There are jobs children are not allowed to do such as -

 Children are not allowed to work before 7am or after 7pm.
 There are also a limited number of hours a child can work per week.

 Working hours vary depending on age and whether the employment is during term time or school holidays.
 Night work is not allowed.

 School term time

 A child can work for no more than 12 hours per week and can work a maximum of two hours on a school day in either of the following ways -